 |Structured app data||Azure Disks||Yes||No||No||Yes|

-The two primary types of storage provided for volumes in AKS are backed by Azure Disks or Azure Files.
-To improve security, both types of storage use Azure Storage Service Encryption (SSE) by default that encrypts data at rest.
-Disks cannot currently be encrypted using Azure Disk Encryption at the AKS node level.
+AKS provides two primary types of secure storage for volumes backed by Azure Disks or Azure Files.
+Both use the default Azure Storage Service Encryption (SSE) that encrypts data at rest.
+Disks cannot be encrypted using Azure Disk Encryption at the AKS node level.

-Azure Files are currently available in the Standard performance tier.
-Azure Disks are available in Standard and Premium performance tiers:
+Both Azure Files and Azure Disks are available in Standard and Premium performance tiers:

-- Standard disks are backed by regular spinning disks (HDDs), and are good for archival or infrequently accessed data.
+- Good for archival or infrequently accessed data.